 What is CFM?

-CFM stands for Cubic Feet per Minute and is a measurement that best describes the volume of air, measure in cubic feet, that an air compressor is capable of providing.
+CFM stands for Cubic Feet per Minute and is a measurement that best describes the volume of air, measured in cubic feet, that an air compressor is capable of providing.
 CFM translates to the amount of air an air compressor can move per minute.
 For example, an air compressor with an output rated for 20 CFM is able to flow 20 cubic feet of air per minute.

 Every air compressor will have a CFM rating that will indicate the amount of air that the machine will be able to pass through the air compressor lines to a pneumatic tool on a minute-by-minute basis.